-(Note: Complete and return this form to Ms. Aimee DeGrazia at ad4244@cumc.columbia.edu ONLY if you do NOT give permission for the Program to use your image for publicity or educational purposes, including postings on the Internet, social and/or any other media).
+(Note: Complete and return this form to Mrs. Kim Whittam ONLY if you do NOT give permission for the Program to use your image for publicity or educational purposes, including postings on the Internet, social and/or any other media).